Turkovići Ogulinski

 Turkovići Ogulinski is a village in Karlovac, Croatia, and a suburb of Ogulin.

 The village sits on the foothills of Klek, near the Vitunjčica River.

 Turkovići Ogulinski was previously incorporated with the Frankopan City of Vitunj, however, the city was abandoned in 1575.
 In 1847, the first waterway for Ogulin was built in Turkovići.

+Demographics

 According to the Census of 2001, the village had a population of 255 residents, along with 82 family households.